paliwal90/libfm/README.md

 Additional parameters:

-* optimize_metric auc -- which metric to optimize on validation set by early stop (two allowed: logloss and auc, default: logloss).
+* optimize_metric -- which metric to optimize on validation set by early stop (two allowed: logloss and auc, default: logloss).
 This option used only when early stop is used.

 * pred_iter_step -- set iteration step at which to save intermidiate predictions.
 E.g. if set to 10, then after every 10th iteration, predictions will be saved (output files will be generated with informative naming).